Drawing an icosphere

 [ab bc ac]]))

-Using mesh from the previous post, we can subdivide faces with
+from the previous post, we can subdivide all the faces:

 (mapcat subdivide-face mesh)

-You'll notice this isn't any closer to a sphere than the original icosahedron.
+This isn't any closer to a sphere than the original icosahedron.
 While we now have 80 triangles, we still only have 20 flat faces.
-We need to slide each of the new points out to the surface of the bounding sphere.
+To more closely approximate a sphere, we'll slide each of the new points out to the surface of the bounding sphere.

 (defn extend-point [point]